jbitencourtdoriatubino-droid/A/README.md

 1 the use that framework for
 - what wantend make back-end projects
 - you'll can make distrus, the your personal framework php
-- and api, the original purpose
+- and apis, the original purpose